 5. A flexible work and life arrangement.

 I can’t discount the value of this.
-My change to a more flexible work-from-home career was THE deciding factor for us in being able to make the switch to homeschooling, but even the now-full-time job that Dan and I both have working for a medical school an hour from home is flexible in many ways.
+My change to a more flexible work-from-home career was THE deciding factor for us in being able to make the switch to homeschooling, but even the now-full-time job that Kaitlyn and I both have working for a medical school an hour from home is flexible in many ways.
 (And Ashar’s dad, Chris, who works at a newspaper full-time, benefits from some flexibility too.)
 That’s what allows us to go to an art museum on a Thursday… to stay up til midnight doing science experiments… and so much more.
 Wherever you can increase your flexibility, you will increase your happiness, whether that’s in homeschooling or elsewhere.

 Yeah, everyone says this.
 But everything from Wikipedia to Instagram to Pinterest to the aforementioned National Geographic resources online to Youtube to my mom’s iPad… these tools are a lifesaver, both for research and for my sanity.